Updated on January 20, 2025

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-However, many licensed healthcare professionals use under-eye filler treatments as an off-label cosmetic procedure to reduce wrinkles, fine lines, and dark circles.
-It is estimated that 2.6 million people get dermal fillers each year.2
+Many licensed healthcare professionals also use under-eye filler treatments as an off-label cosmetic procedure to reduce wrinkles, fine lines, and dark circles.

 How Does Under-Eye Filler Work?

-• Hyaluronic acid is a sugar naturally found in human and animal tissue
+• Hyaluronic acid.
+A sugar naturally found in human and animal tissue.

-• Calcium hydroxylapatite is a mineral essential for bone function
+• Calcium hydroxylapatite.
+A mineral essential for bone function.

-• Poly-L-lactic acid (PLLA) is a biodegradable, synthetic material that stimulates collagen production
+• Poly-L-lactic acid (PLLA).
+A biodegradable, synthetic material that stimulates collagen production.

 In addition to improving eye hollows, dermal fillers are approved to: